joypreetsinghbhullar/redisnotbluedev.github.io/README.md

 ---

+## Logo Jump v2.0.18
+  - Refresh UID if it's an old version

 ## Logo Jump v2.0.17
   - UID issues
   - Now each player has a random unique integer as their UID